mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 ## Overview

 MindSpore can load common image datasets.
-You can directly use the corresponding class in `mindspore.dataset` to load datasets.
-The following table lists the supported common dataset classes and datasets.
+You can directly use the classes in `mindspore.dataset` to load datasets.
+The following table lists the supported common datasets and corresponding classes.

 | Image Dataset | Dataset Class | Description |
 |  ----                    | ----  | ----           |